“Asleep in Zandalar”

 benches in the Zandalar memorial park, and sleeps.

-Rachel Acks is a geology grad student, cyclist, and writer. she’s also an associate member of the SFWA and part of the Northern Colorado Writers Workshop.
-Find her other works here: “Entangled” in Specutopia issue #1 (July 2012), “Comes the Huntsman” in Strange Horizons (July 2, 2012), “The Jade Tiger” in Penumbra (March 2012), “Transportation” in Anotherealm (September 2011), and “The Book of Autumn” in Beneath Ceaseless Skies #49.
+Alex Acks is a geology grad student, cyclist, and writer.
+He’s also an associate member of the SFWA and part of the Northern Colorado Writers Workshop.
+Find his other works here: “Entangled” in Specutopia issue #1 (July 2012), “Comes the Huntsman” in Strange Horizons (July 2, 2012), “The Jade Tiger” in Penumbra (March 2012), “Transportation” in Anotherealm (September 2011), and “The Book of Autumn” in Beneath Ceaseless Skies #49.